 Overview

 Classics is an interdisciplinary degree subject and its breadth makes Classics at UCSB dynamic, challenging, and fun.
 It also gives our graduates highly marketable skills.
-Learning ancient languages brings special rigor to a humanities degree.
-Classics graduates go on to become archivists, lawyers, lobbyists, journalists, teachers, actors and management consultants.
+Learning ancient languages brings special rigor to a Humanities degree.
+Classics graduates go on to become archivists, lawyers, lobbyists, journalists, teachers, actors, and management consultants.
 They work in PR, in museums, in business, and in IT where their skills in language, critical thinking, and communication are valued.
 For more information about careers for Classics majors, see our Majoring in Classics section.

 Emphases

-Language and Literature
+Language & Literature

-The Language and Literature emphasis focuses on examining the Graeco-Roman world through an exploration of ancient texts in their original languages.
+The Language & Literature emphasis focuses on examining the Graeco-Roman world through an exploration of ancient texts in their original languages.
 Reading in Greek and/or Latin texts offers the student a sampling of poetry, drama, history, philosophy, oratory, etc., in close collaboration with faculty.

-Classics Language and Literature Emphasis
+Classics Language & Literature Emphasis

-Greek & Roman Culture (Classical Civilization)
+Greek & Roman Culture

 The emphasis in Greek & Roman Culture encourages students to pursue in-depth study of one of various clusters of interdisciplinary subjects pertaining to the Classical world: literary traditions and representations, politics and society, material culture and intellectual life.
 A breadth requirement in Comparative Ancient & Classical Cultures encourages cross-cultural comparison with pre-modern civilizations of Mesoamerica, the Middle East, or South or East Asia.
 A minimum of one year of Greek or Latin is required.